nickmonad/bips.dev/web/content/350/index.md

 *  If its witness version is 1 or higher, encode it using Bech32m.

-To decode an address, client software should either decode with both a Bech32 and a Bech32m decoder<ref>**Can a single string simultaneously be valid as Bech32 and Bech32m?** No, a valid Bech32 and Bech32m string will always differ by at least 3 characters if they are the same length.</ref>, or use a decoder that supports both simultaneously.
+To decode an address, client software should either decode with both a Bech32 and a Bech32m decoder<sup id="cite_ref_2"><a href="#cite_ref_2">2</a></sup>, or use a decoder that supports both simultaneously.
 In both cases, the address decoder has to verify that the encoding matches what is expected for the decoded witness version (Bech32 for version 0, Bech32m for others).

 The following code demonstrates the checks that need to be performed.
 Refer to the Python code linked in the reference implementation section below for full details of the called functions.